vansxh/Tasmovo/README.md

 Development Mode only works with `ng serve --proxy-config proxy.conf.js` because of $_SESSION in PHP

+To enable opening the web app on the browser of your phone enter `ng serve --proxy-config proxy.conf.js --host ip-address-of-wifi`
+Your phone must be connected to the same wifi as your computer, then open  `http://ip-address:port/` on your phone's browser

 ## Backend
 The Backend was written in Vanilla PHP version 8.1.11